-Unlike some towns, Gardnerville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Gardnerville are a mix of both white- and blue-collar jobs.
-Overall, Gardnerville is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Gardnerville who work in office and administrative support (24.46%), maintenance occupations (10.18%), and law enforcement and fire fighting (6.32%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gardnerville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Gardnerville is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Gardnerville who work in office and administrative support (16.01%), management occupations (9.01%), and food service (8.02%).

 Being a small town, Gardnerville does not have a public transit system used by locals to get to and from work.

 Gardnerville is a very ethnically-diverse town.
 The people who call Gardnerville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gardnerville residents report their race to be White, followed by Asian.
 Gardnerville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.64% of the town’s residents.
-Important ancestries of people in Gardnerville include Irish, English, Italian, and Dutch.
+People of Hispanic or Latino origin account for 16.40% of the town’s residents.
+Important ancestries of people in Gardnerville include German, Irish, English, French, and Italian.

 The most common language spoken in Gardnerville is English.
 Other important languages spoken here include Spanish and French.